The Loraine Lab has two locations at the Research Campus in Kannapolis:

 If visiting from UNC Charlotte, you can take the CCX (Express) bus from the JW Clay light rail station near the UNC Charlotte campus to the Concord Transit Center.

-Tip: Take the Blue line from the Transit Center to the Research Campus and take the Brown line going back.
-(Review the schedule and maps to see how this saves you some time.)
+Tip: Take the Blue line from the Concord Transit Center to the Research Campus and take the Brown line going back.
+(Review the schedule and maps to see how this shortens your commute duration.)

 Local and express buses have free wifi.

-All buses converge at the Transit Center at the same time, where transfers happen.
-Buses leave the Transit Center at the same time, but only after every passenger has transferred to their next bus.
-A system of smaller shuttle buses are strategically deployed to speed things up when delays occur.
-Drivers and dispatchers are in constant communication.
+Buses converge at the Concord Transit Center at the same time, where transfers happen.
+Buses leave the Transit Center at the same time after passengers transfer to their next bus.

 The Transit Center has bathrooms, indoor seating, vending machines, and a place to buy bus tickets or get information.
-It is always staffed while buses are running.
+Someone is always there when buses are running.

 Transfers & Passes

 - Transfers between local buses and the CCX express bus are free.
-Request a transfer when you board.
+Request a transfer when you board the first bus of your trip.

 - You can buy a 10-ride bus pass at the Concord Transit Center for $10.
 Bus passes do not expire.

-Students who show their school identification card at the Transit Center can get a special permit that lets you ride for half the cost.
+Students who show their school identification card at the Transit Center can get a special permit that lets you ride for half fare.

 GPS means you’ll never miss the bus